LienBosmans/pystackt/docs/content/reference/export/export_to_promg.md

 ### ℹ️ About PromG

 - PromG is an open-source tool that enables process analytics through Event Knowledge Graphs (EKG).
-- Documentation, including tutorials for getting started, can be found here: https://promg-dev.github.io/promg-core/.
+- Documentation, including tutorials for getting started, can be found in the [PromG documentation](https://promg-dev.github.io/promg-core/).